sinemdonmez/BlastGame/README.md

 ## How to Play

-- **Match Candies:**
+- **Match Tiles:**
-  Click adjacent candies to form groups of three or more.
+  Click adjacent tiles to form groups of three or more.
 When matched, the tiles pop off the board.

 - **Create Rockets:**
-  Matching four or more candies will spawn a rocket.
+  Matching four or more tiles will spawn a rocket.
 When activated, a rocket clears either an entire row or an entire column.

 - **Rocket Combos:**
   Trigger a rocket combo by clicking on a rocket that is adjacent to another rocket.
 This creates an even more powerful blast!